mikekaminsky/PlaylistMaker/README.md

   * `:`
   * `\n` (carriage returns) ` `

-Once the block of text is split into sentences, the text is lowercased and stripped of non-latin characters (including numerals!) and leading and trailing whitespace.
+Once the block of text is split into sentences, the text is lowercased and stripped of punctuation and leading and trailing whitespace.
+UTF-8 Characters are allowed.
 Note: this is a feature to avoid having song titles that split across 'thoughts' in a sentence/poem.
 Removing this feature would be trivial, although it would result in longer search times.

 The search algorithm to find a match is performed at the sentence level for comprehension reasons.
 This way the titles of the songs that are found don't split across different 'thoughts'.